 After you install a new node in an existing cluster, all phones that are registered to the cluster are reset.

-In the visiting cluster, the current Phone Configuration window has a Log Out button for intracluster EM.
-This button is also used by the visiting cluster administrator to logout an EMCC phone.
-Because the EMCC phone is not currently registered with the visiting Cisco Unified Communications Manager, this operation is equivalent to a DB cleanup in the visiting cluster.
+In the visiting cluster, the current Phone Configuration window has a Log Out button for intracluster Extension Mobility (EM).
+This button is also used by the visiting cluster administrator to log out an Extension Mobility Cross Cluster (EMCC) phone.
+Because the EMCC phone is not currently registered with the visiting Cisco Unified Communications Manager, this operation is equivalent to a database cleanup in the visiting cluster.
 The EMCC phone will remain registered with the home Cisco Unified Communications Manager until it comes back to the visiting cluster due to a reset or a logout from the home cluster by other means.

 CSCue08776 Call Queuing interaction with Hunt Groups and Hunt Pilots

-The log off notification functionality for hunt groups changes when Call Queuing is enabled for a hunt pilot.
-The Hunt Group Logoff Notification does not play when a user logs out of a hunt group, or is logged off because they missed their turn in the queue, if Call Queuing is enable for a hunt pilot.
+The logoff notification functionality for hunt groups changes when Call Queuing is enabled for a hunt pilot.
+The Hunt Group Logoff Notification does not play when a user logs out of a hunt group, or is logged off because they missed their turn in the queue, if Call Queuing is enabled for a hunt pilot.